Code-Institute-Submissions/owenbcoding-p5-graphicstore_JanResub/README.md

 -   My Mentor for continuous helpful feedback.

--   Tutor support at Code Institute for their support.
+-   Tutor support at Code Institutes slack for their support.

 -   Credit to Mikaela https://github.com/mikakallberg for helping me with crud functionality for comments